TerraFirmaGreg-Team/Modpack-Vintage/README.md

 **The modpack has two versions:**

-Lite - The main and priority version of the modpack.
+Normal - The main and priority version of the modpack.
 It contains only what meets the modpack canon.
 Huge - The main modpack with the addition of magic mods, such as Thaumcraft and AstralSorcery and addons to them.